 Sentinel Visualizer integrates Social Network Analysis (SNA) directly into your link chart diagrams so you can quickly generate SNA metrics on your data.
-Generate the raw data and see it visually all without programming!
+Generate the raw data and see it visually without programming!

 Some of the key concepts of Network Metrics come from the field of Social Network Analysis (SNA).
 SNA provides a set of methodologies and formulas for calculating a variety of criteria that map and measure the links between things.
 Using Social Network Analysis, you can get answers to questions like: